 The pleasant, easy-going man I married had disappeared.
 In his place was an emotional stranger who sometimes woke up screaming in the middle of the night.
-Where he had once been the leader in our family, he now needed me to take the reins.
+Where he had once been the leader of our family, he now needed me to take the reins.

 My heart broke with what seemed like incurable grief.
 What was I to do?
 How would I hold our family together through this crisis?
-We had two school-age children — a daughter in fourth grade and a son who was a freshman in high school.
-The weight of the family was now on my shoulders alone since David lived in a world of pain and suffering, unable to function as a head of the household.
+We had two school-aged children — a daughter in fourth grade and a son who was a freshman in high school.
+The weight of the family was now alone on my shoulders since David lived in a world of pain and suffering, unable to function as a head of the household.

 As soon as severe symptoms occurred, I took David to a psychiatrist.
 That doctor immediately diagnosed him with PTSD and started him on medication.
 It took about two years for the doctor to find the correct combination of medicines to help control the illness.
-Other treatment options were also available to David through a nearby hospital that offered a variety of programs for sufferers of PTSD.
+Other treatment options were also available to David through a nearby hospital that offered a variety of programs for people living with PTSD.
 As David learned about PTSD through these programs, he began to deal with it in a more proactive way.

-David's natural response to PTSD was to move toward isolation; this was dangerous because isolation often leads to suicide.
+##Maintaining Good Social Connections## David's natural response to PTSD was to move toward isolation; this was dangerous because isolation often leads to suicide.
 We countered this tendency by deciding to meet with a small group of friends once a week.
 These friends listened.
 They cared.
 They loved us.
 They validated our experience of suffering, which helped us to let go of some of the pain.

-When David would express guilt for bringing this situation on us, I would say, "This was not your fault!
+##Releasing from Blame## When David would express guilt for bringing this situation on us, I would say, "This was not your fault!
 Stop blaming yourself."
 I chose to be always on his side, always supportive.

 If you are suffering from PTSD or living with someone suffering from PTSD, don't try to go through this alone.
 If you are unable to find a support group on your own, ask your doctor if he knows of any local PTSD support groups.
 He will usually have resources to suggest.